jessicalumian/2022-feb-hackathon/docs/about.md

 #### Hackathon Benefits:

 - Gain experience with Common Fund data sets and have access to data set curators!
-- Meet researchers with common interests and  possibly spur collaborations!
 - See an immediate product from a short burst of concentrated effort!
+- Meet researchers with common interests and potentially spur collaborations or funding efforts!

 #### Participating CF Partners and their Resources: